Introduction

 Other people are sensitive to scent.

-Some people get great results.
+Some people get exceptional results.

 That is okay.